-With a focus on existing urban industrial zones within key transportation corridors, the Port Authority will position replacement industries where legacy losses have been greatest, using four key strategies:
+With a focus on existing urban industrial zones within key transportation corridors, the Redevelopment Authority will position replacement industries where legacy losses have been greatest, using four key strategies:

 Secure public ownership of land to ensure its impactful return to the local economy